daemianmack/Chrome-WatchList/README.md

 for changes, automatically re-running the tests with each change.
 `phantomjs` must be on the `PATH`.

-There is a thumb-in-the-wind set of performance benchmark scenarios that can be chosen at runtime via env var...
+There is a set of thumb-in-the-wind performance benchmark scenarios that can be chosen at test runtime via an env var...

 `PERF=true lein autotest`